Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Knowledge-Level Consistency Reinforcement Learning

-\textbf{Stage 3: Claim Verification.} Each claim $c \in \mathcal{C}_{\text{all}}$ undergoes a verification process against a local Wiki20250716 knowledge index, built from a processed Wikipedia dump and indexed via ~\citep{chen2017reading,wang2022text}.
-For each claim, the top-$k$ (where $k=10$) most relevant documents $D(c)$ are retrieved.
-The claim and retrieved context are then evaluated by the Qwen2.5-72B-Instruct verifier model $f_{\text{verify}}$, which assigns a veracity label:
+\textbf{Stage 3: External verification.} Each extracted claim $c$ is verified against a local Wiki20250716 knowledge index, built from a processed Wikipedia dump and indexed via~\citep{chen2017reading,wang2022text}.
+For each claim, the top-$k$ relevant documents $D(c)$ are retrieved (with $k=10$ in our experiments), and a verifier model $f_{\mathrm{verify}}$ assigns one of three labels:

-This ensures all claims are assessed against reliable external knowledge, producing verified labels for reward modeling.
+This step identifies which expressed claims are externally supported and therefore eligible to approximate the model's verified faithfully expressed knowledge.

-\textbf{Stage 4: Factual Reward Data Preparation.} The verified claims are curated to construct the two core components for our dual-fact alignment mechanism, which aims to achieve knowledge-level consistency by jointly optimizing factual recall and precision.
-First, the factual checklist $\Lambda(q_i)$ for each query $q_i$ is constructed by aggregating all SUPPORT-labeled claims from its responses, which are then refined via a filtering prompt to remove duplicates and low-importance facts, resulting in a concise knowledge coverage blueprint.
-Second, the truthfulness reward model training dataset is assembled by combining SUPPORT (positive) and REFUTE (negative) claims in a 2:1 ratio.
-These two resources directly support the computation of our knowledge-level consistency rewards: the checklist enables the Checklist Reward to enhance factual coverage, while the balanced claim set trains a model to estimate $P(c \mid \text{True})$ and provide the Truthfulness Reward, which improves factual precision during online generation.
+\textbf{Stage 4: Reward resource construction.} Finally, the verified claims are curated into the two resources used during RL.
+First, the factual checklist $\Lambda(q_i)$ is built by aggregating all \textsc{Support}-labeled claims for query $q_i$ and then filtering duplicates and low-importance items, resulting in a concise blueprint of verified base-expressible facts.
+Second, the truthfulness reward model training set is built from \textsc{Support} and \textsc{Refute} claims.
+The former provides direct supervision for checklist-based recall and precision rewards, while the latter allows the truthfulness reward model to learn a retrieval-free approximation to the base model's reliable knowledge boundary.